markusfleck/PARENT_GPU/README.md

 the calculation should take something like 2-5 minutes.
 The resulting values at the end of the files should match those in "test_system/sample_output".

-If you get permission errors that means that your program has resided (or still resides) on a filesystem which does not support Linux permissions.
-Move to a supported filesystem and unzip again or "chmod +x" the files which throw errors.

 You are strongly encouraged to read the rest of this document, but at least the next section.